robjhyndman/quarto-password/README.md

 3. The password is set in the following line from the [GitHub Action](.github/workflows/quarto-gh-pages-html.yml):

    ```
-         - run: staticrypt _site/* -r -d _site -p password --short
+         - run: staticrypt $protected-dir/* -r -d $protected-dir/ -p password --short
    ```

    * Change `password` to whatever you prefer to use.
+   * Change the environment variable `protected-dir` to whatever folder your rendered output will be.
+The default in Quarto is `output_dir: _site`.
-   * Currently, the entire website is password protected.
+   * Currently, every page in the entire website (`_site`) is password protected.
 You could also just add a password to one folder in the website.
-To do that, replace `_site` with `_site/folder` (in both places).
+To do that, change the variable `protected-dir` from `_site` to `_site/folder`.

 ## Adding encryption to existing Quarto Website